"A walk from our industrial past -

 The lake is a wonderful gateway to the cultural and natural riches further up the Tyleri Valley and over towards the World Heritage site at Blaenafon.

-To find out more about the Cwmtillery Lakes, and a walk known as the Horse Shoe Bend Walk, parking by the Cwmtillery Lakes, please click on the link to visit the CWMTILLERY website.
+To find out more about the Cwmtillery Lakes, and a walk known as the Horse Shoe Bend Walk, parking by the Cwmtillery Lakes.

 The valley dad indeed been cultivated from earliest times, records dated 1694, show John Lewis Thomas, Evan John Harry and Lewis Harry Lewis among the smallholders.